-With an iterative design process in mind, testing of individual components was conducted whenever possible.
-Testing of the rotating assembly with only the motor attached will allow for comparison of real and expected dimensions and rotation angles.
-PCB tests were conducted to ensure stable power rails and reliable distribution.
-Iterative testing ensured a smooth integration process and provided a method for detecting any issues which may arise from any given component.
-Software interfaces were ultimately tested with at least one of the Robotics Clubs platforms to ensure smooth operation and interoperability.
+With an iterative design process in mind, testing of individual components will be conducted whenever possible.
+Testing of the tilting assembly with only the motor attached will allow for comparison of real and expected dimensions and rotation angles.
+PCB tests will be conducted to ensure stable power rails and reliable distribution.
+Iterative testing will ensure a smooth integration process and provide a method for detecting any issues which may arise from any given component.
+Software interfaces will ultimately be tested with at least one of the Robotics Clubs platforms to ensure smooth operation and interoperability.